No Shoveling Sunshine

 While reading about daily activities at the resort I saw that there was a free service called Beach Rides.
 These vans provide free local rides to resort guests but ask that you leave a tip since this is how they make their living.
 We called Beach Rides to take us to another local beach called Madeira Beach on our 3rd day.
 We chose Madeira as were interested in seeing the marina, stopping in the boardwalk shops and taking a dolphin watch tour.

-Our Dolphin Watch tour boat
+Our Dolphin Watch Tour boat

 Our dolphin watch tour was for 1.5 hours and we found it was a quick and easy way to learn about the residents who lived around the bay as well as information about dolphin life.
 There were a lot of dolphins out that afternoon and we even saw a baby dolphin that the Captain told us had just been born 24 hours ago!

 Afterwards we ate outdoors at The Hut Bar and Grill while we watched lots of other tours and boat activity.
+Great day at Madeira Beach.

 The following day we were back at our resort.
 Oh, I forgot to mention that every night during the week the resort offered free drinks at the tiki bar from 730pm to 8pm.
 You had your choice of beer, wine or rum punch.
 It was here that we met a nice couple that happened to be Clearwater locals.
 They were telling us where to go in the short time we had remaining on our trip.

-Late night snacks
+Late night snacks on the street (smile)